 Tell your doctor the truth.
 Get tested.
 Enough said.

 10. Get Back in Touch with Your True Self.

 You will never be the same – but consider who you were: You were an abused woman living in darkness and confusion.
-If you’re anything like me, you also became someone you neither recognized nor liked as you attempted, prior to disclosure, to make sense of that horrible feeling that “something isn’t right”.
+If you’re anything like me, you also became someone you neither recognized nor liked as you navigated your way through the hell of total upheaval after discovery.